AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/09-Ex2-2-use-excel-analyze-spreadsheet.md

         Add sparklines to this spreadsheet to visually represent the monthly trends for Total Chai Sales, Social Media Engagement, and Online Searches for Chai.
 Place the sparklines in new columns next to each respective metric so that I can easily compare the trends across these three key indicators.
         ```

 12. Review the results.
 In our testing, Copilot added the sparklines to the Correlation Analysis sheet that it created earlier.
-Visually compare each sparkline to see if their spikes occur in the same months.
+Visually compare each sparkline to see if its spikes occur in the same months.
 When you're done, return to **Sheet 1**.

 13. You now want Copilot to analyze your data and suggest a possible formula or calculation that could be useful for your dataset.
 Doing so is especially helpful in the context of columns that require formulas to provide more insights or automate calculations.
 Ask Copilot to analyze the data and suggest ways to automate or enhance future work with formulas to make the data analysis faster and more efficient.